 - Serve with fresh chopped chives.

-- If you're in the US then Russet potatoes are the best to use in this soup.
-If you're elsewhere in the world then just choose any standard starchy white potato.
+- Potatoes.
+If you’re in the US then Russet potatoes are the best to use in this soup.
+If you’re elsewhere in the world then just choose any standard starchy white potato.